Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 • at least two hours in Safe Sleep Practices and Sudden Infant Death Syndrome (SIDS)• at least two hours in Basic Child Development• at least two hours in Recognizing the Signs of Child Abuse or Neglect (must include prevention of head trauma)• certifications in Pediatric First Aid and Pediatric Cardiopulmonary Resuscitation (CPR)

 You will be contacted to schedule your second dose in the same way you were contacted to schedule your first dose.
-As of April 9, we have also published codes for all 1st dose and 2nd dose appointments, which will be from 2 p.m. to 6 p.m. on Tuesdays, Wednesdays and Thursdays at the Douglas County Fairgrounds.
+As of April 9, we have also published codes for all 1st dose and 2nd dose appointments, which will be available starting May 3 on weekdays from 9 a.m. to 3 p.m. at LMH Health.
 You can find the codes at LDCHealth.org/COVIDVaccine and DouglasCountyks.org/Coronavirus to schedule your appointment.

-For people who didn’t get a vaccine card, they can contact LDCPH, email@example.com or 785-843-0721, and we can work with them to get them a card.
+For people who didn’t get a vaccine card, they can contact LDCPH, email@example.com or 785-843-0721 and option 6, and we can work with them to get them a card.